united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/production-guide/administration/reduce-database-size.md

 1. The first step is to turn on data compression on the target table, and set the compression options.
 Refer to the [TimescaleDB documentation](https://docs.timescale.com/api/latest/compression/alter_table_compression/) for a full list of options.

     ```sql
+    -- set "asset_id" as the key for the compressed segments and orders the table by "valuename".
     ALTER TABLE processvaluetable SET (timescaledb.compress, timescaledb.compress_segmentby = 'asset_id', timescaledb.compress_orderby = 'valuename');
     ```
-    This command set `asset_id` as the key for the compressed segments and orders the table by `valuename`.

 2. Then, you have to create the compression policy.
 The interval determines the age that the chunks of data need to reach before being compressed.
 Read the [official documentation](https://docs.timescale.com/api/latest/compression/add_compression_policy/) for more information.

     ```sql
+    -- set a compression policy on the "processvaluetable" table, which will compress data older than 7 days.
     SELECT add_compression_policy('processvaluetable', INTERVAL '7 days');
     ```

-    This command will set a compression policy on the `processvaluetable` table, which will compress data older than 7 days.

 ### Sample command for the tag table in the umh_v2 database:

 1. The first step is to turn on data compression on the target table, and set the compression options.
 Refer to the [TimescaleDB documentation](https://docs.timescale.com/api/latest/compression/alter_table_compression/) for a full list of options.

     ```sql
+    -- set "asset_id" as the key for the compressed segments and orders the table by "name".
     ALTER TABLE tag SET (timescaledb.compress, timescaledb.compress_segmentby = 'asset_id', timescaledb.compress_orderby = 'name');
     ```
-    This command set `asset_id` as the key for the compressed segments and orders the table by `name`.

 2. Then, you have to create the compression policy.
 The interval determines the age that the chunks of data need to reach before being compressed.
 Read the [official documentation](https://docs.timescale.com/api/latest/compression/add_compression_policy/) for more information.

     ```sql
+    -- set a compression policy on the "tag" table, which will compress data older than 2 weeks.
     SELECT add_compression_policy('tag', INTERVAL '2 weeks');
     ```

-    This command will set a compression policy on the `tag` table, which will compress data older than 2 weeks.

 ## Enable data retention